zxc2012/PAT_Code/docs/cs/Math/Math_2.md

 - Walk is sequence of edges with possible repeated vertex or edge
 - Tour is walk that starts and ends at the same node.

+Hamiltonian cycle: A cycle that visits every vertex in graph exactly once

 #### Connectivity

 u and v are connected if there is a path between u and v

-A connected graph is a graph where all pairs of vertices are connected.
+- Connected graph: A graph where all pairs of vertices are connected

-Connected component: maximal set of connected vertices.
+- Connected component: Maximal set of connected vertices
+- Independent set: No two vertices are connected by an edge
+- Clique: Every pair of vertices is connected by an edge

 #### Complete Graph